sincereuk/docs/content/docs/workflows/index.md

 Previously, when that part of the pipeline would fail, you would have to restart the entire thing.
 With Workflows however, you can now split off that part of the pipeline and put it in a new Workflow.
-That way, if it fails, you will be able to re-run just that Workflow which makes for much better build times.
+That way, if it fails, you will be able to re-run just that pipeline which makes for much better build times.

 #### Example wercker.yml